dpwivagg/robotic_manipulation_logic/README.md

-# RBE3001 Matlab Template
+# RBE3001 Matlab Logic
-This is template code for talking to the Default firmware
+This code was used to communicate between the master logic and the firmware on the Nucleo development board.
+Setup instructions below.

 ## Configure git
 ```